mohuls/flask-gunicorn/README.md

 ## Pushing to GitHub (Local)

 1. Upload the source file to a GitHub repo.
 Keep env folder in the .gitignore file.
 So that env folder will not be uploaded.
 Because it is created in the remote server by following above instructions.
 2. If the application uses databases rather than sqlite3.
-Then backup the database and put in source file.
+Then backup the database and put in source file (better keep that db file in db folder).
 3. `$ git init` then `$ git add .` the `$ git commit -m 'test deploy'`
-4. `$ git remote add origin git@github.com:mohuls/nginx-wp.git` the GitHub repo we just created on GitHub.
+4. `$ git remote add origin git@github.com:mohuls/flask-gunicorn.git` the GitHub repo we just created on GitHub.
 5. `$ git push -u origin master` to push the full project to GitHub repo.

 ## Deploying to Live Server (Remote)